FatalSleep/Standard-Deviation/README.md

 Deviation = sqrt(Variance)
 ```
 The `Mean` is just the average of the data set.
 The `Variance` expresses how clustered or dispered the dataset is from the mean (higher variance higher dispursion, lower variance, lower dispersion).
 The `Deviation` is the average distance of all data points away from the mean.

+When calculating the Standard `Deviation` or `Variance` you get a formula of `SquaredSum / DataSize - sqr(Mean)`.
+However, the `DataSize` also denoted as `N` can change basedon the type of measurement to adjust for bias--this is Bessel's Correction.
+See the following for more information: https://www.uio.no/studier/emner/matnat/math/MAT4010/data/forelesningsnotater/bessel-s-correction---wikipedia.pdf